Radiation Therapy Before CAR T-Cell Therapy for Lymphoma

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, you cannot receive any systemic therapy (like chemotherapy or immunotherapy) after starting the radiation therapy and before the CAR T-cell therapy.

-Is radiation therapy before CAR T-cell therapy for lymphoma safe?
+What evidence suggests that radiation therapy before CAR T-cell therapy could be an effective treatment for lymphoma?

 M. Lia Palomba, MD